 Data compression allows EasyMorph to store full results of every transformation step in RAM, even if they contain millions of rows.
 Several smart optimizations help make it even more efficient:

 Data compression has very little overhead in terms of performance.
 Most transformations in EasyMorph operate directly on compressed data (which sometimes even speeds up calculations).
-Therefore data is frequently only uncompressed when exported into a database or file.
+Therefore data is frequently stays compressed during all calculations and is only decompressed when exported into a database or file.

 Databases and traditional ETL tools require data to be strongly typed — i.e. each column must of one and only one data type.
-This has historical reasons because of databases created in the 1970s.
+This has historical reasons due to restrictions of databases created in the 1970s.
 Nowadays, a lot of information comes from semi-structured data sources such as spreadsheets, web-form data or XML files.
 Type restrictions make working with such data sources unnecessarily complicated.

 Just as in Excel, in EasyMorph text and numbers can be mixed in the same column, which makes it a perfect tool for parsing semi-structured data.